tagsysx/Prism/docs/RAY_TRACING_DESIGN.md

 ---

 *This document describes the ray tracing system design for the Prism project.
-For implementation details and technical specifications, refer to the Technical Specification document.*
+For implementation details and technical specifications, refer to the Specification document.*